guglastican/github-exsfzj/src/pages/blog/zotrim-reviews.md

 <b><a href="https://zotrim.com/?a=215017" target="_blank">BUY NOW</a></b>

-##Main Uses of Damiana
+Main Uses of Damiana

 - Stimulant: Male and Female sexual stimulant.
 - Central Nervous System: Relieves Depression, Stress, Nervousness and Anxiety
 - Mood Disorders: Improves OCD, Paranoia, Depression, Hypochondria and Neurosis
-- Balances Hormones: Improves menstrual irregularities, vaginal discharge, fertility problems, and sexual debility
+- Balances hormone levels: improves menstrual irregularities, vaginal discharge and fertility problems.
-- Other medical applications: Asthma, common cold, fatigue, bronchitis, neurosis, dysentery, and headaches
+- Other medical applications: Asthma, the common cold, fatigue, bronchitis, neurosis, and dysentery can all make you feel run down.
+Headaches are also very common.

 <h2>Why use Damiana for Weight loss?</h2>